 If you have multiple credit card debts, a balance transfer credit card can help you pay down your debt and minimize your interest rate.
-Like a debt consolidation loan, a balance transfer credit card consolidates multiple streams of high-interest credit card debt onto one credit card with a lower interest rate.
+Like a debt consolidation loan, a balance transfer credit card transfers multiple streams of high-interest credit card debt onto one credit card with a lower interest rate.

 Most balance transfer credit cards offer a 0 percent APR introductory period, typically lasting anywhere from 12 to 21 months.
 If you can manage to pay off all or most of your debt during the introductory period, you could potentially save thousands of dollars in interest payments.

 Student loan refinancing

-If you have high-interest student loan debt that’s hard to manage, refinancing your student loans could help you obtain a lower interest rate.
-Student loan refinancing lets borrowers consolidate both federal and private student loans under one private loan with a single, fixed monthly payment and better terms.
+If you have high-interest student loan debt, refinancing your student loans could help you obtain a lower interest rate.
+Student loan refinancing lets borrowers consolidate both federal and private student loans under one fixed monthly payment and better terms.

-While refinancing can be a great way to consolidate your debt, you need to meet certain eligibility requirements.
-Also, if you refinance federal student loans, you’ll lose your federal protections and benefits, like income-based repayment and deferment options.
+While refinancing can be a great way to consolidate your student loans, you’ll still have to meet eligibility requirements.
+Also, if you refinance federal student loans, you’ll lose federal protections and benefits, like income-driven repayment and deferment options.

 Home equity loan

-A home equity loan — also called a second mortgage — allows you to get the funds you need by tapping into your home’s existing equity.
+A home equity loan — often referred to as a second mortgage — lets you tap into your home’s existing equity.
 Most home equity loans come with repayment periods between five and 30 years, and you can typically borrow up to 85 percent of your home’s value, minus any outstanding mortgage balances.

 Home equity loans tend to have lower interest rates than credit cards and personal loans, since they’re secured by your home.
-The downside is that your home is at risk of foreclosure if you default on your loan.
+The downside is that your home is at risk of foreclosure if you default on the loan.